Rich Batsford

 Richard William Batsford (born 25 October 1969) is an English pianist, composer and singer-songwriter.
 He is a recording artist and a frequent performer, initially in and around his birthplace in Birmingham, England, and more recently in Adelaide, Australia, presenting concerts featuring original solo piano music with a classical influence.

 Batsford is also a co-creator of creative network Project X Presents and Musituality, a platform for musicians of various faiths to perform together.

 Biography

 Early life

 Born in Birmingham, Batsford lived from early childhood in and around the suburban Moseley area, known as a focal point for the city's musical and creative communities.
-Beginning his musical and vocal training as a choirboy in St Marys Church, he went on to sing in the National Youth Choir and the CBSO Chorus.
+Beginning his musical and vocal training as a choirboy in St Mary's Church, he went on to sing in the National Youth Choir and the CBSO Chorus.

 Early career

 In the 1990s, Batsford performed as singer and main songwriter in indie guitar-based bands including Maroon.
 Two of his dark, short stories were published in fiction magazines in the UK and America.
 For ten years, he booked and promoted comedy show The GAG Club, worked as a booking agent and artist agent as well as performing as a stand-up comic, and he was one of the original partners in setting up the Birmingham Comedy Festival.
 He wrote numerous preview articles about stand-up comedy and classical music for the Metro Newspaper and appeared as an actor in 'Perfect Scenario', a featurette produced as an extra for the BBC DVD release of Doctor Who serial 'Frontier in Space'.